Learning Disability Today

 JB then appealed to the Supreme Court who agreed with the Court of Appeal that JB did not understand the need for the other person to give and maintain consent because of a mental impairment, his autism spectrum disorder.

-What was the issue being decided?
+Capacity to consent to sex: what was the issue being decided?

 In a summary paper from the Supreme Court, it said that the question in this case was about understanding capacity to consent to sexual activity.